dominikwilkowski/beast/README.md

 + `HatchedBeasts` can't squish other beasts when moving blocks

 - There are 3 x "EASY", 4 x "NOVICE", 4 x "HARD", 4 x "UNKNOWN", 4 x "ADVANCED", 4 x "EXPERT" and 3 x "PRO" levels,
-+ There are exactly 10 predefined levels
++ There are exactly 10 predefined levels (for now)

 - The footer tells you what keys you can push when playing